GEstrellaS/fund-disaster-relief/docs/DesignDoc.md

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._

+In Model Tier, we have 4 models.

+Announcement Class: This class is designed to represent announcements, with each instance holding an id and detail.
+The id is automatically generated and incremented for each new instance.
+It includes standard getters, a setter for detail, and a custom toString method for string representation.

+DonationCart Class: Represents a shopping cart-like structure for managing donations.
+It uses an ArrayList to store Need objects.
+The class includes methods to add, increment, decrement, and remove items, as well as a method to retrieve all items in the cart as an array.

+Need Class: Defines the details of a specific need, such as the item's name, cost, current quantity, required quantity, and type.
+It includes getters and setters for each field and a custom toString method.

+Users Class: Represents user accounts, with fields for username, password, and a flag indicating whether the user is a manager.
+The class includes getters for these fields and a custom toString method.
+The donationCart field and associated methods are commented out, suggesting a possible design change or feature deprecation.

 ![uml diagram.](uml-placeholder.png)
 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as critical attributes and methods._